mrahhal/release-cycle/README.md

 - Work: Merge PRs, assigning them one of the release:* labels (so that they're picked up by auto generated release notes)
   - Alternatively, if work isn't done in PRs write changes to CHANGELOG.md manually
 - Run the tests locally and make sure all pass
-- When ready to publish the new version, create an annonated tag:
+- When ready to publish the new version, create an annonated tag (if you're writing CHANGELOG.md manually make sure it's updated here to reflect this tag):
   - dotnet: Run `./scripts tag-version` which gets the version from version.props file
   - Manual: `git tag -m vx.y.z vx.y.z`
 - Push with tags: `git push --follow-tags` (if this is a new branch you've created locally: `git push origin HEAD -u --follow-tags`)